Calling Darkness: Season 1

+Season 2

 Development

 The concept was developed by Gemma Amor, Allison Brandt, S.H.Cooper, Desdymona Howard, Victoria Juan, and Charlotte Norup who wanted to get into voice acting.
 Amor and Cooper decided to write the show while all six would feature as actors.
 Both writers had contributed to The NoSleep Podcast and approached David Cummings for advice on how to produce the show.
 Cummings became an Executive Producer, and helped involve Kate Siegel.
-Teaser episodes were released in 2018 and the first season followed 2019; Amor and Cooper had planned to write and release the second season in 2020, but it was delayed by the Covid-19 pandemic.
+Teaser episodes were released in 2018 and the first season followed 2019; Amor and Cooper had planned to write and release the second season in 2020, but it was delayed by the COVID-19 pandemic.

 Reception

 By October 2020, the podcast had reached 200,000 downloads.
 Writing for The A.V.
 Club, Elena Fernández-Collins observed that the show's "sharp, integral focus on character relationships, mostly in the ways that they hate each other, that allows for humorous moments even when someone is being dragged to their doom".
 Writing about the first episode, Crescenda Long also praised the dark humour.
 A review by Elle Turpitt in Divination Hollow – which publishes reviews of horror, sci-fi, and fantasy – was positive about the podcast and highlighted the balance of the ensemble cast and the characters' development.